ashki23/Python-notes/Virtual_environments.md

 pip install gitpython
 ```

-As a shortcut, you might use `.` instead of `source`.
+As a shortcut, we can use `.` instead of `source`.
 To exit from a virtual environment run `. deactivate`.

 ## Miniconda
-To use a more sophisticated way, you might consider Conda as an environment management system, you need to install Miniconda (or Anaconda) and use `conda create` to make a new environment by:
+To use a more sophisticated method, we might consider Conda as an environment management system.
+To start using Conda, you might need to install Miniconda (or Anaconda) first.
+Follow the instruction at [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Miniconda (or Anaconda) on the operating system.

+To create a new environment, use `conda create` command including names of the environment and required packages:
 ```bash
 conda create --name <env_name> <pkg name> <pkg name> ...
 ```

-You also can use `--yes` flag to set up the environment without a question and use `--prefix <env_path>` to setup the environment in the path that you want (note that you can not use `--prefix` and `--name` at the same time).
+We also can use `--yes` flag to set up the environment without a question and use `--prefix <env_path>` to setup the environment in a certain path (note that we can not use `--prefix` and `--name` at the same time).
 To see list of environments, use the following:
 ```bash
 conda env list
 ```

-You might also use `conda info --envs` to see list of envs.
+We can also use `conda info --envs` to see list of envs.
 To activate/deactivate an environment use the following:
 ```bash
 conda activate <env_name or env_path>
 conda deactivate
 ```

-Note that, for Conda versions prior to 4.6 you need to use `source` instead of `conda` in the above commands.
-Now, you can use the following to update `conda` and install new libraries and software:
+Note that, for Conda versions prior to 4.6 we need to use `source` instead of `conda` in the above commands.
+Now, use the following to update `conda` and install new libraries and software:
 ```bash
 conda update conda
 conda install <pkg name>
 ```

-To remove a package you can use:
+To remove a package use:
 ```bash
 conda remove <pkg name>
 ```